SAP/SapMachine-infrastructure/README.md

 To get all the jobs to function, missing credentials have to be added.
 Depending on the jenkins installation, some missing plugins have to be installed.
 If working with a forked SapMachine repository, the repository URL in most of the Jenkinsfiles has to be changed accordingly.

+## Known Issues

+A list of known issues is available on the GitHub issues page of this project.

+## How to Obtain Support

 This project is provided as is.

 ## License